As your organization grows, so does the number of servers, devices, and services you depend on.

-Why system monitoring
+Why do system performance monitoring?

 Knowing whether a computer has issues is fairly straightforward when the computer is right in front of you.
 (Knowing what’s causing the problem?
 That’s harder.)

-Bandwidth monitoring tools and NetFlow- and sFlow-based traffic analyzers help you stay aware of the activity, capacity, and health of your network.
+Bandwidth monitoring tools and NetFlow and sFlow based traffic analyzers help you stay aware of the activity, capacity, and health of your network.
 They allow you to watch traffic as it flows through routers and switches, or arrives at and leaves hosts.

 But what of the hosts on your network, their hardware, and the services and applications running there?
 Monitoring the activity, capacity, and health of hosts and applications is the focus of system monitoring.

-Basic system monitoring tools
+Some basic system monitoring software tools

 Anyone who’s curious about their workstation or laptop’s performance has likely encountered Windows Task Manager or Linux’s ps and top.
 (The more experienced know of Sysinternals on Windows and htop, atop, pgrep, and pstree on Linux.)